 The caller provides a certificate to the BSS server.
+It addresses the BSS Web services with the CLIENTCERT suffix.
 In this case, the following requirements must be fulfilled:

 - The distinguished name (DN) of the client's certificate must correspond to the DN configured and stored in BSS for the corresponding organization. - BSS must trust the client's certificate: The BSS truststore must contain a certificate with a valid signing chain to the certificate presented by the client.